Home

 Bible Study Online

-But first, we should take a look at the reaction that Rebekah had; after she had heard, what Isaac was intending to do when it came to his oldest son Esau:
+Let's move forward a bit.
+It's at this time that we begin to take a brief look at the reaction that Rebekah had to all of this after she had heard what Isaac intended to do when it came to his oldest son, Esau.
+The first thing that she does is to notify Jacob, the son that she'd loved the most:

 Bible Study Online

-At this point in the conversation, Jacob knew that his mother was leaning towards doing something wrong.
-This is why he gave this reply: "But my brother Esau is a hairy man, and I'm a man with smooth skin.
+Now, at this point, from within the conversation, Jacob knew that his mother was leaning towards doing something very wrong.
+And this is why he responded by saying: "But my brother Esau is a hairy man, and I'm a man with smooth skin.
 What if my father touches me?
-I would appear to be tricking him and would bring down a curse on myself rather than a blessing."
+I would appear to be tricking him and would bring down a curse on myself rather than a blessing." -- Genesis 27:11,12

 Bible Study Online